equinor/efa_juxtaposition_analysis/README.md

 ## Installation

-If you don't already have python installed on your system, it is reccomende to use uv for installing the application and dependencies.
+If you don't already have python installed on your system, it is recommended to use uv for installing the application and dependencies.
 However, you can also use pip if this is preferred.

 Installation using uv:
 This guide explains how to install python using uv, create an application folder and install dependencies for the application.
-If you already have installad python using uv, step  1 and 2 can be skipped.
+If you already have installed python using uv, step 1 and 2 can be skipped.
 More information abut installing python using uv can be found at the Equinor wiki.

 1. Open cmd and type or copy/paste: